Frequently Asked Questions

 Q: Is the program open during holidays?

-A: The program is closed Thursday, June 19 in observance of Juneteenth and Friday, June 20 for programming.
+A: The program is closed on Friday, June 19, in observance of Juneteenth.

 Enrollment and Eligibility